Keil-Carpenter/M365-User-Provisioning-Automation/README.md

 Each entry is added to the mailbox Trusted Senders and Domains list.

 ## Notes
+- The script automatically installs required modules and connects to Microsoft Graph if not already authenticated.
 - Designed for interactive, per-user provisioning
 - Requires Microsoft Graph and Exchange Online connectivity
 - Uses group-based licensing for Microsoft 365 license assignment